Editor’s Note: This is a reprint of the article “How History Helped My Career” that was posted on my website.

 We live in a society where the cost of higher education continues to rise while the job prospect after graduating from university becomes less certain.
 It is a fact of life, especially in the Philippines, where parents would try to overrule their children’s decisions and pressure them to choose a college degree that would guarantee a high-paying job that will help them set for life.
 In my case, it was what my dad would want me to do something he never got to accomplish in his lifetime — pursue engineering as my older brother ended up taking architecture.

-Most teenagers my age then followed what their parents wanted — to become a nurse, to become a lawyer, or to become a teacher.
+Most teenagers my age then followed what their parents wanted — to become nurses, to become lawyers, or to become teachers.
 When they wanted to be something else — an artist, a musician, or a professional athlete.

 Can we blame them?
 We know they wanted what’s best for us.
 However, it has come to a point where our decision is torn between following our dreams and passions or going for the safe and practical choice — a high-demand college degree that will give us a ‘safer’ career path.